Agents

 memory = Memory(service=VectorMemoryService())

-await memory.store("user_expertise", "Expert in distributed systems and Go")
+await memory.store("user_expertise", "Expert in distributed systems")

 agent = Agent(